-Devil’s Slide Tunnel is open on scenic Highway 1.
-Construction of parking lots and other amenities to support the Devil’s Slide section of the California Coastal trail is underway.
-The trail is expected to be open March 2014.
+Devil’s Slide Tunnel is open on scenic Highway 1 and construction of parking lots and other amenities to support the new Devil’s Slide section of the California Coastal Trail is now complete!

-With the opening of the Tunnel, this portion of the Coast has been made accessible in new and exciting ways, offering opportunities for hiking on more than 11 miles of California Coastal Trail, horseback riding, cycling, surfing, fishing or simply viewing from one of many scenic overlooks.
+With the opening of the new Devil’s Slide Coastal Trail along the old stretch of highway, this portion of the Coast has been made accessible in new and exciting ways, offering opportunities for hiking, horseback riding, cycling, surfing, fishing or simply viewing from one of many scenic overlooks.
 The wonders of Devil’s Slide Coast represent a collaboration among conservation agencies, nonprofit organizations, and local groups that have worked to protect this precious coastal resource and make it available for all to enjoy.

 Bay Area Hiker

 Information about hiking trails in the San Francisco Bay Area.

 Coastwalk provides resources for California Coastal Trail users including maps, podcasts and information that will enhance users’ experience.